Bulls–Cavaliers rivalry: LeBron leaves again, both teams start rebuilds

-On January 2, 2023, the Cavaliers' Donovan Mitchell scored 71 points against the Bulls for the highest scoring performance since Kobe Bryant's 81-point game in 2006.
+On January 2, 2023, the Cavaliers' Donovan Mitchell scored 71 points against the Bulls for the highest scoring performance since Kobe Bryant's 81-point game in 2006 and leading the Cavaliers past a 21-point deficit to an overtime win.

 The Cavaliers and Bulls faced-off under East Group C in the 2024 NBA Cup, with the Cavaliers winning the group stage game on November 15 with a score of 144–126.
+With both teams eventually finishing the group stage with a 2–2 record, this game secured the head-to-head tiebreaker for the Cavaliers to place 3rd and the Bulls 4th in such group, which was won by the Atlanta Hawks.

 On July 6, 2025, during the offseason, the Bulls and Cavaliers agreed to a trade that sent Lonzo Ball to the Cavaliers in exchange for Isaac Okoro.